nilsvw/IP_ProjectSecurity/README.md

-Update line 67 in scanner.py -> Own Python-tesseract location
+Update line 69 in scanner.py -> Own Python-tesseract location

-Running 'python scanner.py' in terminal will run the program
+Typing 'python scanner.py' in terminal will run the program

 Can add own Blacklisted Email addresses in blacklist.txt